 1,000+ citation sites ranked across 50 countries & 45 industries Explore the directory →

-Map Pack Ranking Factors: The 8 That Matter in 2026
+Map Pack SEO: The 8 Ranking Factors That Matter in 2026

 On this page

 The map pack is not ranked like the rest of Google.
-It is a database contest, not a content contest: Google assembles the 3-pack from Google Business Profile data, review signals and the searcher’s location, and it cross-checks that data against the wider web before trusting it.
-The eight factors below are ordered by how much movement each one typically produces, with the evidence for each.
+It is a database contest, not a content contest: Google assembles the 3-pack from Google Business Profile data, review signals and the searcher’s location, then cross-checks that data against the wider web before trusting it.
+The eight factors below are ordered by how much movement each one typically produces, with the evidence for each and an honest note on what you (or a service) can actually influence.

 Most “local SEO ranking factors” guides (including ours) cover all three surfaces: the map pack, the organic results below it, and AI answers.
 This one goes narrow and deep on the pack itself, because the pack behaves differently enough to deserve its own playbook.